cyberconcepts/cybertools/relation/README.txt

 Handling object removal
 ~~~~~~~~~~~~~~~~~~~~~~~

-Often it is desirable to unregister a when one of the objects
+Often it is desirable to unregister a relation when one of the objects
-involved in the relation is removed from its container.
+involved in it is removed from its container.
 This can be
 done by subscribing to IObjectRemovedEvent.
 The relation.registry module
 provides a simple handler for this event.
+(In real life all this is
+done via configure.zcml - see relation/configure.zcml for an example that
+also provides the default behaviour.)

     >>> from zope.app.container.interfaces import IObjectRemovedEvent
-    >>> from zope.interface import Interface
-    >>> from cybertools.relation.registry import unregisterRelations
-    >>> ztapi.subscribe([Interface, IObjectRemovedEvent], None, unregisterRelations)

-We simulate the removal of kirk by calling notify:

     >>> from zope.app.container.contained import ObjectRemovedEvent
     >>> from zope.event import notify
+    >>> from zope.interface import Interface
+    >>> from cybertools.relation.registry import invalidateRelations

+    >>> ztapi.subscribe([Interface, IObjectRemovedEvent], None,
+    ...                 invalidateRelations)

+The invalidateRelations handler will query for all relations the object to be
+removed is involved in and then fire for these relations a
+IRelationInvalidatedEvent.
+This then does the real work.

+So we also have to subscribe to this event.
+We use a standard handler that
+removes the relation from whereever it is known that is provided in
+the registry module.
+(There might be other handlers that raise an
+exception thus preventing the removal of objects that take part in certain
+relations.)

+    >>> from cybertools.relation.interfaces import IRelation
+    >>> from cybertools.relation.interfaces import IRelationInvalidatedEvent
+    >>> from cybertools.relation.registry import removeRelation

+    >>> ztapi.subscribe([IRelation, IRelationInvalidatedEvent], None,
+    ...                 removeRelation)

+Let's first check if everything is still as before:

     >>> len(relations.query(first=clark))
     2

+We simulate the removal of kirk by calling notify, so clark hasn't got
+a son any longer :-(

     >>> notify(ObjectRemovedEvent(kirk))